nglasl/silverstripe-fusion/README.md

 ![filtering](https://raw.githubusercontent.com/nglasl/silverstripe-fusion/master/images/fusion-filtering.png)

-The fusion tags are immediately available to pages out of the box, allowing searchable content tagging for both content authors and users.
+The fusion tags are immediately available to pages out of the box, allowing searchable content tagging (using a `Tagging` database field) for both content authors and users.

 To enable tagging for a data object: